 In 2013, leading Indigenous Peoples, community organizations, NGOs, governments, private companies, and investors met in Interlaken to devise strategies to scale up global efforts to secure community land and resource rights.
 In September 2015, we met in Bern to assess and establish a new baseline from which to measure global progress.
 In October 2017, we met once again to -stock of what works and what doesn’t, and build on our shared progress.
 If you missed it, read the outcome report or watch the conference wrap up video.

 Why Do Communities Need Legal Rights to Their Land?

 All too often, communities do not have secure, clear, and legal rights to own their ancestral land.
 These legal gaps make it easier for outsiders to claim the land as their own, or for governments to give away the land for logging, agriculture, mining, and oil.
 As a result, communities can suffer from violence, evictions, loss of their livelihoods, and other human rights violations.

 Over 1 billion people are at risk from insecure or nonexistent land rights.

-The lack of clarity and recognition of community land and resource rights across the developing world has become a global crisis undermining progress on social and economic development, human rights, peace, food security, environmental conservation, and our ability to confront and adapt to climate change.
-Ownership of roughly one-half of the rural, forest and dryland areas of the developing world is contested, directly affecting the lives and livelihoods of over two billion people.
-These lands, which contain the soil, water, carbon, and mineral resources that the future of all humanity depends upon, are the primary targets of rapidly expanding investments in industrial agribusiness, mining, oil and gas, and hydro-electric production.
+Ownership of roughly one-half of rural, forest and dryland areas of the developing world is contested, directly affecting the lives and livelihoods of at least 1.5 billion people.
+These lands, which contain the soil, water, carbon, and mineral resources that the future of all humanity depends upon, are the primary targets of rapidly expanding investments in industrial agribusiness, logging, mining, oil and gas, and hydroelectric production.